conmcda/cloudflare-r2-desktop/README.md

 This app is a simple and easy-to-configure explorer for Cloudflare R2 buckets.
 The app is developed in python with python eel (similar to electron).
 It has simple features such as:

-- Uploading a file to a bucket
+- Uploading multiple files at once to a bucket

 - Deleting objects from a bucket